Sprunki-Retake-Final-Update-Cocrea/.github/profile/README.md

 ## Gameplay Mechanics of Sprunki Retake Final Update

-Sprunki Retake Final stands out due to its intricate gameplay mechanics that reward both strategic thinking and reflexes:
+Sprunki Retake Final Update stands out due to its intricate gameplay mechanics that reward both strategic thinking and reflexes:

 - **Team-Based Strategy**: Players are divided into teams, emphasizing collaboration and communication to achieve objectives.
 - **Character Abilities**: Each character possesses unique abilities that add depth to gameplay, allowing for varied tactical approaches.